Yahweh-Jeremiah/alx-low_level_programming/0x00-hello_world/README.md

-Run a C file through the preprocessor
+Run a C file through the preprocessorComile a C file without linking